 If you’ve figured out how much you’re spending vs how much you’re earning, and can’t see a way to get yourself through the year, it might time to consider earning some extra money.

-Get yourself a part time job
+Get yourself a part time job, sell some of your

-, or even
+old clothes, or even

-get paid to become a mystery shopper
+get paid to become a mystery shopper.
+You can even make real good

-!
+money walking dogs!
 If none of this sounds interesting at all, maybe it’s time to wish luck on your side and

-enter free lotteries
+enter free lotteries.

 Being a student is about having fun!
 It’s your chance to enjoy independence for the first time!
 So don’t stress about things too much, everyone gets through it somehow.
 Just remember to pick yourself up and treat yourself every now and again!
 There are so many more options for students wanting to earn some extra cash.
 Have a look at the

-to find the perfect job for you at your university or city.
+Student Saviour Jobs Finderto find the perfect job for you at your university or city.
 Visit our

-for all the info you need to know about helping you financially make ends meet at uni.
+Make Money Hubfor all the info you need to know about helping you financially make ends meet at uni.